gpeterson406/Greenwood_Book/_book/05-chiSquaredTests.md

 In this application, it shows how the proportions seem to be different among categories of *Improvement* between the placebo and treatment groups.
 This matches the previous thoughts on these data, but now a difference of marked improvement of 16% vs 51% is more clearly a big difference.
 We can also display this result using a
-***stacked bar-chart*** \index{stacked bar chart} that displays the same information using the ``plot`` function with a ``y~x`` formula:
+***stacked bar chart*** \index{stacked bar chart} that displays the same information using the ``plot`` function with a ``y~x`` formula:

 (ref:fig5-2) Stacked bar chart of Arthritis data.
 The left bar is for the Placebo group and the right bar is for the Treated group.
 The width of the bars is based on relative size of each group and the portion of the total height of each shaded area is the proportion of that group in each category.
 The darkest shading is for "none", medium shading for "some", and the lightest shading for "marked", as labeled on the y-axis.

 ```r